 I didn’t know what to do, I was in so much emotional pain that I didn’t want to go on living but at the same time I was too afraid to die.

 Outwardly people know me as cheerful and sociable, but there is this other side which up till now I have carefully kept hidden.
-When my invisible struggles take over, I tend to withdraw and not 'show up'.

 "It was scary not understanding what was wrong and having little hope.
 It took years of fighting to be heard and many doctors visits.
 Fighting is hard when you feel ill.
 But I know I am not alone.